 As far as I know the Arizona law is about nationality, not race.

-Have you ever had a suicide occur in one of your rooms?Depends.
+If a baby has health complications resulting from a difficult delivery, do you ever feel guilty?Depends.
 Some misdemeanors will automatically disqualify you, such as anything related to perjury or domestic violence.
 Others will not necessarily exclude you (like a bad check when you were in college, for example).
 However, any criminal record is going to make it difficult for you to get hired.
 If you have multiple arrests, it will be very difficult indeed.

 No. Politeness and honesty are your best friends in a traffic stop.
 Many officers already have an idea of what enforcement action they will take when they stop you.
 However, honesty and good manners are so refreshing that many officers will cut you some slack.
 Rudeness, on the other hand, can turn a warning into a court appearance.
 On a sparate note, the folks doing the soliciting for the PBA and other law enforcement organizations are often telemarketing companies who only give a small portion of the money they collect to the organization they claim to represent.
 If you want to donate to a law enforcement charity, consider Concerns of Police Survivors http://www.nationalcops.org/ They help the families of police officers killed in the line of duty.